When will you be eligible for the Covid vaccine?

 Source: www.mirror.co.uk

-The Pfizer/BioNtech vaccine is being given to people across the UK from Tuesday - when will it be available for you?
+The Pfizer/BioNtech vaccine is now being rolled out across the UK, so when might you get it?

 More in www.bbc.co.uk